yannick-beot-sp/vscode-sailpoint-identitynow/README.md

 - Support of new approval steps (`ALL_OWNERS`, `ADDITIONAL_OWNER`)
 - Update schema for additional owners and max duration.
 - Update dependency for `axios`
+- Update of roles and access profiles only take into account the columns provided.
+Mandatory columns are still mandatory (`source` for access profiles for instance)

 ### 1.3.25